nickzoic/nick.zoic.org/art/pycon-pyconau-2023-adelaide/index.md

 * [Alan Rubin: Building a biological database with Python](https://youtu.be/uy7FEXW9onE)

+  This is all about MaveDB, which is somewhat related to CountESS in that it deals with MAVEs.

 * [David Lawrence: Analysing and sharing genetic data with Python](https://youtu.be/vmQ1_Pzh4Us)

 ### Other science stuff